 FACULTY PROFILE Michèle Alexandre

-Michèle Alexandre will join the School of Law this summer
+Michèle Alexandre takes the helm of the School of Law

-Michèle Alexandre will become the 14th dean of Loyola University Chicago School of Law on July 15, 2022.
-A Haitian-American, Alexandre was raised in Port-au-Prince and Brooklyn, N.Y.
+On July 15, Michèle Alexandre became the 14th dean of Loyola University Chicago School of Law.
+Alexandre is Haitian American.
+She was raised in Port-au-Prince and Brooklyn, New York.

-Alexandre has served as dean of Stetson University College of Law since 2019, where she led efforts to expand the curriculum, increase alumni engagement, and establish new community partnerships.
+From 2019 through June 2022, Alexandre served as dean of Stetson University College of Law, where she led efforts to expand the curriculum, increase alumni engagement, and establish new community partnerships.
 Under her leadership, Stetson raised more than $20 million for scholarships and capital projects, created a new business law concentration, and boasted the best pass rate for first-time takers of the Florida Bar exam since 2016.
 A first-generation lawyer, Alexandre has dedicated much of her career to issues of sustainability, race and gender equity, economic independence, and social justice for small farmers and poor populations.
 Her scholarship includes constitutional law, international law, civil rights law, disability law, critical race theory, human rights, and gender.
-School of Law Director of Communications Kristi Turnbaugh talked to the incoming dean about her leadership style, advice for students, and why she loves Chicago.
+School of Law Director of Communications Kristi Turnbaugh talked to Dean Alexandre about her leadership style, her advice for students, and why she loves Chicago.

 What made you want to become a lawyer?